 - Don't provide chip-out protection to your work piece.

 - Track saws offer a way to captivate the saw on some type of an extrusion or mold, be it metal or plastic, that allows for straight-line movement parallel to the track.
 Generally the focus is put on the saw itself rather than the track, which we have found to be a glaring deficiency in most systems, but the principal is the same no matter the vendor.

 - They offer similar portability to a straight edge clamp but are usually faster and easier to use after initial setup, and generally offer more options for attachments, accessories, or later expansion.

 - With the saw being captive on the track, you also eliminate the possibility of drifting away from the guide or leaving burn marks due to applying too much side-pressure on long cuts.

-- Most track saws offer a line-of-cut indicator, such that you know exactly where the blade will cut, as well as anti-chip systems to protect your work piece.
+- Most track saw systems offer a line-of-cut indicator, such that you know exactly where the blade will cut, as well as anti-chip systems to protect your work piece.

 Simply put, if you can maintain control of your cut, you can attain your desired results safely and efficiently.
 A track saw is great way to do that.

 This applies to all types of people who work with wood - Those that have dedicated shops, those that can pull the car out of the garage for some space, or those that figure out ways to let their creativity free while living in a two bedroom apartment.

 - If you're using a table saw to break down plywood or other sheet goods, you need 2ft for you to stand, 8ft for the feed side, the width of your table saw, and another 10 feet on the other side of the saw!